NSS-Full-Time-Data-Analytics-13/prescribers-project-Renhold/README_MVP.md

 For this exericse, you'll be working with a database derived from the [Medicare Part D Prescriber Public Use File](https://www.hhs.gov/guidance/document/medicare-provider-utilization-and-payment-data-part-d-prescriber-0).
 More information about the data is contained in the Methodology PDF file.
 See also the included entity-relationship diagram.

 1.
     a.
 Which prescriber had the highest total number of claims (totaled over all drugs)?
-Report the npi and the total number of claims.
+Report the npi and the total number of claims. #1912011792 w/ 4538 Claims.

     b.
 Repeat the above, but this time report the nppes_provider_first_name, nppes_provider_last_org_name,  specialty_description, and the total number of claims.
+David Coffey, Family Practice, 4538

 2.
     a.
 Which specialty had the most total number of claims (totaled over all drugs)?
+Family Practice

     b.
 Which specialty had the most total number of claims for opioids?
+Nurse Practitioner

     c. **Challenge Question:** Are there any specialties that appear in the prescriber table that have no associated prescriptions in the prescription table?

     d. **Difficult Bonus:** *Do not attempt until you have solved all other problems!* For each specialty, report the percentage of total claims by that specialty which are for opioids.
 Which specialties have a high percentage of opioids?

 3.
     a.
 Which drug (generic_name) had the highest total drug cost?
+Esbriet

     b.
 Which drug (generic_name) has the hightest total cost per day? **Bonus: Round your cost per day column to 2 decimal places.
-Google ROUND to see how this works.**
+Google ROUND to see how this works.** Esbriet, $7,751.16 daily

 4.
     a.
 For each drug in the drug table, return the drug name and then a column named 'drug_type' which says 'opioid' for drugs which have opioid_drug_flag = 'Y', says 'antibiotic' for those drugs which have antibiotic_drug_flag = 'Y', and says 'neither' for all other drugs. **Hint:** You may want to use a CASE expression for this.
 See https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-case/

     b.
 Building off of the query you wrote for part a, determine whether more was spent (total_drug_cost) on opioids or on antibiotics.
 Hint: Format the total costs as MONEY for easier comparision.
+Opioids: $105,080,626.37

 5.
     a.
 How many CBSAs are in Tennessee? **Warning:** The cbsa table contains information for all states, not just Tennessee.
+58

     b.
 Which cbsa has the largest combined population?
 Which has the smallest?
 Report the CBSA name and total population.
+Largest: Nashville-Davidson-Murfreesboro-Franklin, TN - 1,830,410
+		Smallest: Morristown, TN - 116,352

     c.
 What is the largest (in terms of population) county which is not included in a CBSA?
 Report the county name and population.
+Shelby, TN - 937,847

 6.
     a.
 Find all rows in the prescription table where total_claims is at least 3000.
 Report the drug_name and the total_claim_count.
+Oxycodone HCL - 4538

     b.
 For each instance that you found in part a, add a column that indicates whether the drug is an opioid.